ninabarzh/broomstick/content/posts/Europes-shameful-silence.md

 Examining the roots of Europe’s complicity: the hypocrisy of its selective outrage, the economic and geopolitical interests that outweigh Palestinian lives, the arms trade that fuels the killing, the political cowardice masquerading as neutrality, and what, if anything, might finally force a change.

-## The EU’s Selective Outrage: A Study in Double Standards
+### The EU’s selective outrage: A study in double standards

 When Russia invaded Ukraine, Europe moved with remarkable speed.
 Sanctions were imposed within days, military aid flowed freely, and Ursula von der Leyen solemnly declared that Europe stood united against aggression.
 The International Criminal Court’s arrest warrant for Vladimir Putin was welcomed as a triumph of justice.